Theft and Shoplifting Laws and Penalties in Washington State

 • used a device or instrument designed to overcome security, or

-• committed theft at three or more separate establishments within a 180-day time period.
+• committed theft at three or more separate establishments within 180 days.

 A person who shoplifts merchandise worth $750 or less commits a gross misdemeanor.
 If the offense involved special circumstances or the stolen goods are valued at more than $750, the crime becomes a felony.
 Finally, if the theft involves the shoplifter getting into a scuffle with store security or employees, the charge increases to an even more serious felony.